 Return an Early Help Assessment form

 Return a completed and signed Early Help Assessment form in line with your organisation's own information governance arrangements to:

 Cobalt Business Park

 What happens next?

-Once we've received your Early Help Assessment it will be discussed at a weekly case allocation meeting.
-We will consider the needs of the family and discuss the case with you for any additional support that could be offered.
+Once we've received your Early Help Assessment it will be logged on the central database.
+If you have ticked consideration we will consider the needs of the family and discuss the case with you for any additional support that could be offered.
 If required, they will also contact the author of the Early Help Assessment to give feedback.

 The Team Around the Family